-DEBIAN\FRONTEND This boot parameter controls the type of user interface used for the installer.
+- DEBIAN_FRONTEND This boot parameter controls the type of user interface used for the installer.
 The current possible parameter settings are:

-- DEBIAN\FRONTEND=noninteractive
+- DEBIAN_FRONTEND=noninteractive

-- DEBIAN FRONTEND=text
+- DEBIAN_FRONTEND=text

-- DEBIAN\FRONTEND=newt
+- DEBIAN_FRONTEND=newt

-- DEBIAN\FRONTEND=gtk
+- DEBIAN_FRONTEND=gtk

-The default frontend is DEBIAN\FRONTEND=newt.
-DEBIAN\FRONTEND=text may be preferable for serial console installs.
+The default frontend is DEBIAN_FRONTEND=newt.
+DEBIAN_FRONTEND=text may be preferable for serial console installs.
 Some specialized types of install media may only offer a limited selection of frontends, but the newt and text frontends are available on most default install media.
 On architectures that support it, the graphical installer uses the gtk frontend.

-BOOT\DEBUG Setting this boot parameter to 2 will cause the installer's boot process to be verbosely logged.
+BOOT_DEBUG Setting this boot parameter to 2 will cause the installer's boot process to be verbosely logged.
 Setting it to 3 makes debug shells available at strategic points in the boot process.
 (Exit the shells to continue the boot process.)

-BOOT\DEBUG=0 This is the default.
+BOOT_DEBUG=0 This is the default.

-BOOT\DEBUG=1 More verbose than usual.
+BOOT_DEBUG=1 More verbose than usual.

-BOOT\DEBUG=2 Lots of debugging information.

-BOOT\DEBUG=3 Shells are run at various points in the boot process to allow detailed debugging.
-Exit the shell to continue the boot.

-INSTALL\MEDIA\DEV The value of the parameter is the path to the device to load the Debian installer from.
-For example, INSTALL\MEDIA\DEV=/dev/floppy/0 log\host, log\port Causes the installer to send log messages to a remote syslog on the specified host and port as well as to a local file.
-If not specified, the port defaults to the standard syslog port 514.
+- BOOT_DEBUG=2 Lots of debugging information. - BOOT_DEBUG=3 Shells are run at various points in the boot process to allow detailed debugging.
+Exit the shell to continue the boot. - log_host, log_port Causes the installer to send log messages to a remote syslog on the specified host and port as well as to a local file.
+If not specified, the port defaults to the standard syslog port 514. - lowmem Can be used to force the installer to a lowmem level higher than the one the installer sets by default based on available memory.

-The boot floppy, which normally scans all floppies it can to find the root floppy, can be overridden by this parameter to only look at the one device.

-lowmem Can be used to force the installer to a lowmem level higher than the one the installer sets by default based on available memory.
 Possible values are 1 and 2.
-See also Section 6.3.1.1.

-noshell Prevents the installer from offering interactive shells on tty2 and tty3.
-Useful for unattended installations where physical security is limited.

-debian-installer/framebuffer (fb) Some architectures use the kernel framebuffer to offer installation in a number of languages.
+See also Section 6.3.1.1. - noshell Prevents the installer from offering interactive shells on tty2 and tty3.
+Useful for unattended installations where physical security is limited. - debian-installer/framebuffer (fb) Some architectures use the kernel framebuffer to offer installation in a number of languages.
 If framebuffer causes a problem on your system you can disable the feature using the parameter fb=false.
-Problem symptoms are error messages about bterm or bogl, a blank screen, or a freeze within a few minutes after starting the install.
+Problem symptoms are error messages about bterm or bogl, a blank screen, or a freeze within a few minutes after starting the install. - netcfg/disable_autoconfig By default, the debian-installer automatically probes for network configuration via IPv6 autoconfiguration and DHCP.
+If the probe succeeds, you won't have a chance to review and change the obtained settings.
+You can get to the manual network setup only in case the automatic configuration fails.

-&lt;sup>1With current kernels (2.6.9 or newer) you can use 32 command line options and 32 environment options.
-If these numbers are exceeded, the kernel will panic.
-Also there is a limit of 255 characters for the whole kernel command line, everything above this limit may be silently truncated.